-Whether you are looking for a walking trail lined with breathtaking Vermont views or a guided tour of the Lincoln’s historical 412 acre estate, the Hildene Lincoln Family Home has something for everyone.
+Whether you are looking for a walking trail lined with breathtaking Vermont views or a guided tour of Lincoln’s historical 412-acre estate, the Hildene Lincoln Family Home has something for everyone.

 The Hildene Lincoln Family Home formerly belonged to Abraham and Mary Todd Lincoln’s only surviving son, Robert, who turned the estate into a summer home.
 The Georgian Revival mansion was later restored by the community and currently offers an array of historical tours and events for an exceptional and educational guest experience for people of all ages.

-Some key features of Hildene include not only the home, but the formal garden, the observatory, a 1903 Pullman Car and the estate’s newest feature, the Dene Farm.
+Some key features of Hildene include not only the home but the formal garden, the observatory, a 1903 Pullman Car and the estate’s newest feature, the Dene Farm.
+The 1903 Pullman Car is particularly special since it has been restored and still maintains its original appearance.
 Once the day is over, after the recommended three to six hours spent touring the grounds, be sure to stop at the Museum Store in the historic carriage barn for another must-see hallmark of the Lincoln Home, as well.

 Summer Tours and Programs